kkmzero/isampp/README.md

 *Outputs ISAMPP version to server console.*

 #### print_pawncc_version()
-*Outputs version of compiler to server console if Pawncc is used.*
+*Outputs version of compiler to server console if Pawn Community Compiler (Pawncc) is used.*

 #### MppTeleport(playerid, locationid)
 *Teleports player to desired location passed as parameter ’locationid’.*